joiellantero/auto-create-django-project/README.md

 A bash shell script that automates the creation of a django project in just one command.
 It also creates a GitHub repository for you!

 ---
+## Prerequisites
+- Python v3
+- Pip
+- Virtualenv

+---
 ## Features
-- creates the project folder
+- creates the project folder.
+- creates a virtual environment and activates it for you.
-- creates the django project with the name specified by the user
+- creates the django project.
-- creates a local git repository
+- creates a local git repository.
-- creates a .gitignore containing `.DS_Store`
+- creates a .gitignore containing `.DS_Store`.
-- creates a github repository for your project
+- creates a github repository for your project.

 ---
 ## Setup